MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Modifying Parametric CAD Designs to Match Text Prompts or Images

-As expected, models at the top of the grid are appreciably similar to the red bike; some were essentially indistinguishable.
-Bikes further down the grid become progressively more visually different, which is corroborated by objective scores, as shown in Figs.~\ref{fig:o3}-\ref{fig:o5}.
+As expected, when we render the CAD models at the top of the grid, they are appreciably similar to the red query design.
+Bikes further down the grid become progressively more visually different.
+As the counterfactual quality weights are relaxed toward the bottom, the counterfactuals are also more likely to have geometric incompatibilities or other types of ``implicit constraint'' violations.
+For example, the seat tube in the bottom left bike intersects slightly with the rear tire.

 Bikes in the lower left corner of the grid can be subjectively identified as more similar to ``A futuristic black cyberpunk-style road racing bicycle.''
-Among the key modifications are a color change and a shift to tri-spoke wheels, which may be more on-theme for a `cyberpunk-style' bike.
-Similarity to the text prompt as evaluated by CLIP agrees, as shown in Fig.~\ref{fig:o1}.
+Among the key modifications are a color change and a shift to tri-spoke wheels, which are arguably more on-theme for a `cyberpunk-style' bike.

-Likewise, bikes towards the bottom right corner of the grid can be subjectively identified as more similar to ``A sturdy compact bright blue mountain bike with thick tires.''
-Bikes in this corner have the slanted down tube which is characteristic of mountain bikes; have the requested color change; and have a thick rear tire.
-Notably, the model either does not discover a modification to the front tire or does not find that such a modification improves similarity to the prompt.
-Also, the models maintain the dropped handlebars present on the query, which are characteristic of road bikes.
-Nevertheless, similarity to the text prompt as evaluated by CLIP was found to be best in this corner, as shown in Fig.~\ref{fig:o2}.
+Likewise, bikes towards the bottom right corner of the grid can be subjectively identified as more similar to the blue mountain bike image.
+Bikes in this corner have the slanted down tube which is characteristic of mountain bikes, feature mountain bike handlebars and thicker tires, and even match the color of the image.

-In this case study we demonstrated that MCD effectively handles multi-objective cross-modal prompts.
-Next, we move on to consider a challenging multi-modal query case as our final case study.
+In this case study we demonstrated that MCD can leverage cross-modal evaluators to optimize a design in a parametric design space to match text or image prompts in a cross-modal fashion.
+Next, we move on to consider a challenging multi-modal problem with six multidisciplinary quantitative and qualitative objectives as our final case study.